 To track your refund please log in to your account and go to the MY ACCOUNT screen.
 Once your return is accepted you can click the "Track Refund" link right next to the status of the return.
 This will take you to the IRS site for tracking your refund.
 In some cases, the refund information is not available for 24-48 hours after the return is accepted.

-Will you tell me if my refund is accepted?
+Will you tell me if my return is accepted?

 Generally, once your return is e-filed you will receive an acknowledgement email within 48 hours.
 This email will let you know if your return was accepted or rejected.